Blog

 2. Dependent PD

-This describes the personality of someone that lacks self-confidence to the point that they have no faith in their ability to make decisions or do anything, even the most basic of tasks.
+This describes the personality of someone who lacks self-confidence to the point that they have no faith in their ability to make decisions or do anything, even the most basic of tasks.
 They depend heavily on others for help on a daily basis and only feel secure when there is someone there to do so.
-These people lack and often fear their own independence and autonomy, fail to assert themselves and tend to suffer from an attachment disorder[13].
+These people lack and often fear their own independence and autonomy, fail to assert themselves, and tend to suffer from an attachment disorder [13].
 They may go to great lengths to secure their relationships and may unrealistically idolize those who constantly help or protect them – even if doing so places them at a detriment or is harmful.
 Dependent PD types often behave in a way that undermines themselves and are, naturally, the most vulnerable towards abuse and exploitation.
 The domineering personality types in Cluster B often partner with this type as the dynamic tends to be securing for both involved.

 3. Anankastic PD (Obsessive-Compulsive PD)

 Anankastic PD is a personality type that has its roots set in obsessive-compulsive disorder.
-These people have a strong need to exert control on the world, having an underlying anxiety that results from a perceived lack of control.
-They tend to do so through being perfectionistic and establishing order as much as possible, being obsessed with structure, details, lists, organization, time or schedules.
+These people have a strong need to exert control over the world, having an underlying anxiety that results from a perceived lack of control.
+They tend to do so through being perfectionistic and establishing order as much as possible, being obsessed with structure, details, lists, organization, time, or schedules.
 Sadly, the more they try to exert control, the more out of control they feel, which perpetuates the problem.

 Extreme dedication to work supersedes relaxation and socializing for these individuals.
 Often they struggle to complete a task as they can never reach the unrealistic expectations of perfectionism they set for themselves or others.
-Excessive skepticism or doubtfulness, caution, rigidity, controlling tendencies, a lack of humor and a need to hoard are common manifestations.
+Excessive skepticism or doubtfulness, caution, rigidity, controlling tendencies, a lack of humor, and a need to hoard are common manifestations.
 Relationships of any kind are strained for those with this PD as they are often inflexible and attempt to impose unreasonable demands on others.
 This PD is often present in those with eating disorders and autistic spectrum disorders.[14]

 Dissociative Identity Disorder